Skip to content

 Responding to the Housing Crisis: Diversity Flats

-As the housing crisis continues to grip communities across Canada, it’s more important than ever that we support affordable housing solutions, through projects like Diversity Flats.
+As the housing crisis continues to grip communities across Canada, it’s more important than ever that as a bc non profit, we support affordable housing solutions, through projects like Diversity Flats.

 A major focus for our team this past year, we were incredibly excited, proud, and eager for its grand opening in early 2022.
 The result of a partnership between our team, the City of Kamloops, and BC Housing, Diversity Flats is a 60-unit affordable housing project that provides below market rate rents to those living with low to moderate income.